-The proposal is likely to face opposition from governments including France, Austria and Poland, while those in favour could include Britain, Spain and Sweden.
+The proposal is likely to face opposition from governments including France, Austria and Poland, while those in favor could include Britain, Spain and Sweden.

-A spokesman for DuPont's seed unit Pioneer Hi-Bred, which is leading efforts to commercialise 1507, said the company had not decided whether to market the product in Europe if it is approved.
+A spokesman for DuPont's seed unit Pioneer Hi-Bred, which is leading efforts to commercialize 1507, said the company had not decided whether to market the product in Europe if it is approved.

 "The European Union has a legal obligation to itself, to its farmers and scientists and to its trade partners to follow the revised EU biotech legislation and support the approval of safe agricultural biotechnology products," Pioneer's European communications manager Jozsef Mate said in a statement.